novalegra/diabetes-risk-analysis/README.md

 Tasks can have variables passed in to change their behavior.

 - For all tasks, you need to pass in the `path` variable to tell the code which file should be analyzed; this makes it so the tasks won't accidentally overwrite the run data for other files.
+- For all tasks, you _can_ pass in the `identifier` variable to add a file identifier to the title of the output file; this makes it easier to figure out which output files came from which raw data files.
+Note that only the first 16 characters will be present in the file title.
 - For `TaskGetInitialData()`, you can also pass in the desired number of days of data to be analyzed; default is all data.
 This variable is annoying to try to pass in due to the way d6tflow configures runs, and I would recommend just changing the default within the code itself to be the desired number of days.
 - For `TaskGetAbnormalBoluses()`, you can pass in the desired unsupervised learning algorithm to use to analyze the data; default is "knn" (for k-nearest neighbors), but you can pass in "isolation_forest" to use an isolation forest model.
 Note that the isolation forest is currently configured to accept the 4% of most-abnormal boluses, and this can be changed within `bolus_risk_analysis.py`.